 |Hi Tinker ,

-I have the pleasure of reviewing your piece as it falls before my week's entry for the I Write in 2019 forum.
+I'm 💙 Carly - BLUE!!💙 .
+I am doing this review as part of I Write in 2020.
+I have the pleasure of reviewing your sonnet as it falls before my entry in the I Write Forum.

 Thank you for sharing your poem.
 I enjoyed reading it.
 I look forward to reading more of your work.
 Do keep writing.